 Gadot will get all the praise, but the cast is strong throughout.
 Gadot’s chemistry with Chris Pine forms the core journey of the film and is never heavy handed or frustrating to watch.
 I never once thought of him as Kirk either.

 It’s not perfect, though the minus points are few.
-The story’s message might not need the villains to be overly-developed but I’d have liked a bit more from them.
+I personally would have liked more from the villains in terms of detail, but the story survives without it.
 There is some jarring CGI too, especially on digital stand-ins.

-Wonder Woman is the film the DCEU needed.
+The DCEU needed this film.
+It needed Wonder Woman.
 Patty Jenkins has crafted an origin story full of morality, sincerity, and empathy.
 Nowadays those traits may not be celebrated as much as they should be but the success of this film shows that perhaps they could make a comeback.